Member of the Senedd: Method of election

-Forty are elected as constituency MSs and twenty are elected as additional members, four from each of five regional groups of constituencies.
-This additional member system produces a form of proportional representation for each region.
+The 96 MSs are elected through closed list proportional representation (using the D'Hondt method) in sixteen six-member constituencies.

 Elections

-All MSs positions become simultaneously vacant for elections held on a five-year cycle.
-If a vacancy arises at another time, due to death or resignation, it may be filled in one of two ways, depending on whether the vacancy is for a first-past-the-post constituency MS or for an additional-member MS.
+All MSs positions become simultaneously vacant for elections held on a four-year cycle.
+If a vacancy arises at another time, due to death or resignation, it may be filled by the next available candidate on the relevant party list.
+If no such candidate is available, the seat lies vacant until the next election.

-A constituency vacancy may be filled by a by-election.
-An additional member vacancy may be filled by the next available candidate on the relevant party list.

 Renaming

 Holders of this office were first called an "Assembly Member" (Aelod Cynulliad), abbreviated to "AM" in English (plural: AMs; or in AC, plural: ACau), under the legislature's then name, the National Assembly for Wales, from its inception in 1999.

 In June 2018, the Assembly Commission held a public consultation into a potential name change, with the commission favouring the title "Welsh Parliament Member", abbreviated to "WPM", in line with the existing name.
 The public consultation showed the most supported option was "Member of the Welsh Parliament" (MWP) at 30%, followed by "Member of the Senedd" (MS) on 28.4%, and the commission's preferred option on 11.1%.
 "Member of the Welsh Parliament", abbreviated to MWP, raised concerns from some AMs, over potential ridicle.
 Their concerns were that the abbreviation "MWP" was too close to Welsh words "twp" and "pwp", or sounding similar to a Welsh pronunciation of "muppet".
 Elin Jones, Presiding Officer of National Assembly for Wales, called for the legislature to be called just the "Senedd", leading to members being called a "Member of the Senedd" as a way to address the concerns.
-Although this raised its own concerns that the corresponding Welsh name "Aelod o'r Senedd" would have the same Welsh abbreviation as "Aelodau Seneddol" for Members of Parliament to the UK Parliament.
+Although this raised its own concerns that the corresponding Welsh name "Aelod o'r Senedd" would have the same Welsh abbreviation as "Aelodau Seneddol" for Members of Parliament to the Parliament of the United Kingdom.

 In 2020, the legislature was renamed following the ratification of the Senedd and Elections (Wales) Act 2020, which renamed the legislature as the "Welsh Parliament" in English, and "Senedd Cymru" in Welsh.
 Holders of the office would instead be called a "Member of the Senedd", abbreviated to "MS", or in Welsh, Aelod o'r Senedd (AS).
 While "Member(s) of the Welsh Parliament" has also been used.